 - Use native plants.
 Native plants are adapted to the local climate and thrive in our local conditions without fertilizers and chemicals.
 They help feed local wildlife too!

 - Recycle your rainwater!
-Direct your downspouts to your garden beds, to take advantage of the runoff from your house.
+Direct your downspouts to your garden beds to take advantage of the runoff from your house.
 Collect some of the water in a rain barrel or cistern.
-Plant a rain garden to help manage the runoff!

 Places to Know